ajenti/ajenti/docs/source/dev/intro-core.rst

 The following is the absolutely minimal set of software required to build and run Ajenti:

   * git
-  * bower, babel, babel-preset-es2015 and lessc (from NPM)
+  * yarn, babel, babel-preset-es2015 and lessc (from NPM)

 Debian/Ubuntu extras: